-This Academic Guide for Students was issued for the students of the academic year 2018/2019 admitted to the Bachelor of Science Honours Degree Programme in Food Science and Nutrition of the Faculty of Livestock, Fisheries and Nutrition, Wayamba University of Sri Lanka.
-The information given in the academic guide has been updated on 4th March 2020.
+This Academic Guide for Students was issued for the students of the academic year 2019/2020 admitted to the Bachelor of Science Honours Degree Programme in Food Science and Nutrition of the Faculty of Livestock, Fisheries and Nutrition, Wayamba University of Sri Lanka.
+The information given in the academic guide has been updated on 1st of July 2021.
 The University reserves the right to change or cancel any syllabus or examination arrangement listed here at any time.
-If students need any further clarifications, they may inquire from the Faculty Office of the Faculty of Livestock, Fisheries & Nutrition of the Wayamba University of Sri Lanka.
+If students need any further clarifications related to any information herein, they may inquire from the Faculty Office of the Faculty of Livestock, Fisheries and Nutrition of the Wayamba University of Sri Lanka.

-© Faculty of Livestock, Fisheries & Nutrition
+© Faculty of Livestock, Fisheries and Nutrition